marcvs/contextualise_ssh_server/README.md

 The tools will output the two config files `motley_cue.conf` and `feudal_adapter.conf` in the folder in which it is called.

-Ideally it is called in `/etc/motley_cue` with the access token of the user as the only parameter:
+Those need to be placed in `/etc/motley_cue` with the access token of the user as the only parameter:

 `contextualise_ssh_server <OIDC_ACCESS_TOKEN>`